akinsho/toggleterm.nvim/README.md

   end,
   open_mapping = [[<c-\>]],
   on_open = fun(t: Terminal), -- function to run when the terminal opens
+  on_close = fun(t: Terminal), -- function to run when the terminal closes
   hide_numbers = true, -- hide the number column in toggleterm buffers shade_filetypes = {},
   shade_terminals = true,